Psychologist’s Guide to Spiritual Awakening

 Each revelation led to subtle personal transformation and a deeper meaning of the transcendent spiritual dimension.
 Each felt like an awakening.

 But when you experience universal consciousness and non-duality, you know you are awake.
 It's like coming out of the dream of Maya.
-It's an experience that stays with you for the rest of your life; it's life-changing and gives you a profound sense of your true nature.
+It's an experience that stays with you for the rest of your life.
+It's life-changing and gives you a profound sense of your true nature.

 SPIRITUAL TRANSFORMATION